alex/ct-tools/README.md

 # ct-submitter

 Some Rust code for submitting a cert to all of Chrome's trusted CT logs and getting back the SCTs

 Usage:

 ```
-$ cargo run path/to/cert-or-chain.pem ....
+$ cargo run submit path/to/cert-or-chain.pem ....
 ```

 If the argument is a chain (more than one certificate) `ct-submitter` will